U.S. Army Pacific Hosts Army Polo Team

-Polo players from the Honolulu Polo Club play polo on June 08, 2025, at Fort Shafter, Hawaii.
-U.S. Army Pacific hosted the polo match on historic Palm Circle in celebration of the Army's 250th birthday.
+B-Roll of polo players of the Honolulu Polo Club playing polo on June 08, 2025, at Fort Shafter, Hawaii.
+U.S. Army Pacific hosted the polo match on historic Palm Circle in celebration of the Army's 250th birthday this year.

 |Date Taken: